schneems/non-developers-on-rails/source/02-intro-app.md

 <%= %>
 ```

-> Extra: In Ruby this style of a view file is known as ERB which stands for "Embedded RuBy" since we're embedding ruby code from within our HTML file.
+> Extra: In Ruby, this style of a view file is known as ERB which stands for "Embedded Ruby" since we're embedding ruby code from within our HTML file.

 We can put Ruby code in these tags and when the view is rendered, the Ruby code will be run.